 Okay, it’s simple, isn’t it?
 If you are getting No service error just like that without noticing any weird behavior with the network signal strength, it could be a temporary or even a random glitch.
 Your iPhone XS Max probably encountered the problem due to network issues or bugs.
 This is where soft reboot comes to the rescue.
 Note that soft reboot can fix an arsenal of issues which means it comes handy, it is simple and you must do it whenever you find the iPhone acting a little weird.

-- To reboot the phone, press and hold the Side button and either of the Volume rockers for a few seconds.
+- To reboot the phone, hold the Side button and either of the Volume rockers for a few seconds.

-- Leave the keys when you see ‘Slide to Power off’ command on the screen.
+- Leave the keys when you see the ‘Slide to Power off’ command on the screen.

 - Use the iPhone 3GS-style slider to turn off the phone and wait for a few seconds.